readysteadywebsites/Extra-Styling-for-MemberPress/README.txt

 == Changelog ==

 = 1.0.1 =
-* Switch on some basic styling for Account links to turn them into tabs = 1.0.0 =
+* Switched on some basic styling for Account links to turn them into tabs = 1.0.0 =
 * Initial Version